Cristián Álvarez (footballer, born 1980): International career

 His first match with River Plate was on 7 August 2005 in the 2–0 victory against Tiro Federal.
 In 2007 moved Alvarez to Beitar Jerusalem.
 In a match against Maccabi Netanya Alvarez scored a goal from 35 meters which is nominated to be goals of the year.
 After two years in Israel with Beitar Jerusalem left on 19 August 2009 his club and signed for Chiapas for one season.

 back to Universidad Catolica

-In 2011, Cristian returned to his home club, Universidad Católica, Where he shared the captaincy of the team with his lifelong friend Milovan Mirosevic.
+In 2011, Álvarez returned to his home club, Universidad Católica, Where he shared the captaincy of the team with his lifelong friend Milovan Mirosevic.

 Cristian Was the captain in 2016, historical year of Universidad Catolica, where they achieved the first bicampeonato in the history of the club, in addition to winning the Super Cup against the archrival Universidad de Chile.

 In May 2017, Christian renewed for 6 months more with the club, announcing his retirement in the month of December.